-Great biopic movies are hard to come by—great biopics available to stream are even more scarce.
-We’ve dug through the most popular streaming services to find you the best biopics currently available to watch now.
-From a small village in India to 1970s San Francisco, these biopics will inspire, entertain, and teach.
+Great biopics are hard to come by—great biopics available to stream are even more scarce.
+We dug through the most popular streaming services to find you the best biopics currently available to watch now.
+From World War II espionage to 1970s San Francisco, these biopics will inspire, entertain, and teach.

 Sean Penn’s Oscar-winning turn as Harvey Milk has become one of the most beloved renderings of a political figure in recent years.
 Milk, who was the first openly gay person elected to a public office in California, was assassinated in 1978, along with the mayor of San Francisco.
 Although Milk was only in office for about 11 months, his impact was greatly felt, especially among the LGBT community in San Francisco.
 What could have been a trite tale is heightened by Penn’s incredible performance and a well-tuned script.

 Golden arches dot the world, signaling the presence of one of nearly 40,000 McDonald’s franchises.
 But what do you know about how a small hamburger stand became the world’s second largest private employer?
 The Founder explores how one slightly less than ethical man transformed a humble stand run by two brothers into an empire.
 Michael Keaton plays Ray Kroc and Nick Offerman and John Carroll Lynch take on the McDonald brothers in this satirical biopic.